gpaulissen/nfs-server-alpine/README.md

 Based on [itsthenetwork/nfs-server-alpine](https://github.com/sjiveson/nfs-server-alpine) but with the addition of:
 - Bring Your Own Exports (BYOE)
-- Multiple shared directories below the root share
+- Automatically add directories below the root shared directory

 ## Overview